How to climb up and watch the sunrise at Borobudur (2024)

 The most likely explanation for the name Candi Borobudur is that it’s a temple (candi) dedicated to Buddha (budur) near the village of Boro.

 Borobudur was restored between 1907 and 1911 using the same materials that it was built with, a strategy called anastylosis.
-If you’ve ever been to Ephesus in Turkey, you’ve seen the Library of Celsus, which is the best example in the world of this type of restoration.
+If you’ve ever been to Ephesus in Turkey, you’ve seen the Library of Celsus – the best example of this type of restoration in the world.

 Today Borobudur is the most visited tourist attraction in Indonesia with more than 3 million visitors yearly.